 Measure speed

 Overall, the performance of the Apple pages feels quite fast.
-Especially the display of the first elements is usually lightning fast.
-These are measured under the aspect of "First Contentful Paint" (FCP).
-The FCP determines the perception of how quickly a page "feels" to load.
-The FCP therefore plays a particularly important role in optimization.
+In particular, the display of the first elements is usually lightning fast.
+These are measured under the aspect of “First Contentful Paint” (FCP).
+The FCP determines the perception of how quickly a page “feels” to load.
+The FCP therefore plays a particularly important role in optimisation.
 Values of 2 to 3 seconds should not be exceeded.
 Less than 2 seconds or faster is better.

 The “Largest Contentful Paint” (LCP) reflects the loading time of the remaining elements from the main content.
 If you can stay under 3 seconds here, you’re already doing pretty well.
 However, large product images and similar assets can also push this value up significantly, which is completely okay depending on the purpose.

-The "First Input Delay" (FID) measures the time that passes before your visitors can actually interact with the page.
+The “First Input Delay” (FID) measures the time that passes before your visitors can actually interact with the page.
 For example, highlighting a text passage, clicking a link or button, etc. For example, it could be that a page has a search box.
 Perhaps this page takes a total of 10 seconds to load completely.
 How quickly can someone click on the search box and type into the field?
-Remember: the "user" is not always a human being.
+Bear in mind that the “user” is not always a human being.
 It is often bots that interact with pages.
-For example, the Google bot, which measures the performance of the page and incorporates these values into the calculation of rankings.
+For example, the Google bot, which measures the performance of the page and includes these values in the calculation of the rankings.

 The “Cumulative Layout Shift” (CLS) should be avoided at all times.
 If a layout “shifts” during loading, this can be extremely irritating for your visitors.
 Clicking on the wrong button can be the result.
 In most cases, such shifts are caused by missing width and length specifications (width/height) for images.
 The CLS should always be 0.